 THE PILGRIMS - Part IV: A Day of Thanksgiving

 From a grateful people to a grateful nation.
-Thanksgiving is a unique tradition which started in the Plymouth Colony in 1621.
-It was a three-day celebration and time for thanksgiving for the Pilgrims’ successful harvest of corn after a harsh first year in the Plymouth Colony.
-They were also grateful for their friendship with the people of the Wampanoag Tribe.
+Thanksgiving is a unique tradition that started in the Plymouth Colony in 1621.
+It was a three-day celebration and time for thanksgiving for the Pilgrims’ successful harvest of corn after a harsh first year in Plymouth Colony.
+They were also grateful for the help and friendship of the people of the Wampanoag Tribe.

-When Sarah Josepha Hale became a widowed at age 33, she became the sole support for her five children.
-A self-educated poet, Hale gathered her prior-written poems and, with the help of friends, she became a published author.
-Her 1820 book, Poems of Our Children, included one of the most famous poems in the English language – Mary Had A Little Lamb.
+Sarah Josepha Hale, widowed at thirty-three, became the sole support for her five children.
+A self-educated poet, Hale gathered her poems, and with the help of her deceased husband’s fellow Free Masons, she became a published author.
+Her 1820 book, Poems for Our Children, included one of the most famous poems in the English language – Mary Had a Little Lamb.
 She went on to become the “editress” of several women’s magazines.

-In the midst of the Civil War, President Lincoln responded to Mrs. Hale’s letter and her suggestion.
-The following is an excerpt from the President’s Thanksgiving Proclamation:
+In the midst of the Civil War, President Lincoln responded positively to Mrs. Hale’s letter.
+The following are excerpts from the President’s Thanksgiving Proclamation: